Semiclassical and quantum shell-structure calculations of the moment of inertia: Discussion of shell effects

-Even though the agreement of the variation, as function of the particle-number variable $N^{1/3}$, of the shell components $\delta E/\varepsilon_F$ and $\delta \Theta/\Theta^{(1)}_{\rm TF}$ is not as striking as this was the case for the harmonic oscillator potential \cite{MS10,MG14}, we still confirm Eq.\ (\ref{dmidE}) in terms of major-shell structures.
-Indeed, as already pointed out above, one should not expect to obtain the same quality of agreement, like a strict proportionality in Eq.~(\ref{dmidE}), between these two quantities in a quantum calculation as performed here.
-The simple reason is that one is not able then to use the stationary phase approximation of the semiclassical approach, valid asymptotically in the limit of large particle numbers (see Refs.\ \cite{GM15,GM16,MG17}).
+Even though the agreement of the variation, as function of the particle-number variable $N^{1/3}$, of the shell components $\delta E/\varepsilon_F$ and $\delta \Theta/\Theta^{(1)}_{\rm TF}$ is not as striking as this was the case for the harmonic oscillator potential\cite{MS10}, we still confirm Eq.\ (\ref{dmidE}) in terms of major-shell structures.
+Indeed, as this has already been pointed out in the introduction, one should not expect to obtain the same quality of agreement, like a strict proportionality in Eq.~(\ref{dmidE}), between these two quantities in a quantum calculation as performed here.
+The simple reason is that one is not able then to use the stationary phase approximation of the semiclassical approach, valid asymptotically in the limit of large particle numbers (see Refs.\ \citen{GM15,MG17}).
 Nevertheless, one notices, indeed, the presence of several MS closures in the range of $N^{1/3}$ values between 3 and 7 for which a relatively close correspondence between the energy and the MI shell correction is observed in terms of major shells.
-For large particle numbers, i.e.\ in the limit when $N^{1/3} \gg 1$, semiclassical methods are particularly well adapted, but we encounter problems with the Strutinsky shell-correction method for large particle numbers where $N^{1/3} \simg 7$ ($N \simg 340$), since for the mean-field potential that we have been gradually filling, the Fermi energy then comes close to the continuum of the s.p.\ spectrum, which is always difficult to handle.
-For smaller particle numbers, in particular below $N^{1/3} \siml 3$, on the other hand, shell corrections $\delta E$ or $\delta \Theta$ are not so well defined because then the number of s.p.\ states becomes too small to carry out the Strutinsky smoothing procedure with a good accuracy, as already pointed out at the beginning of the present section.
-Note that in the comparison of the quantum shell correction $\delta E$ for a smooth-edge WS potential (Fig.~\ref{fig2} ($a$) and ($c$)) with the semiclassical result for an infinitely deep spheroidal square-well potential (see Fig.\ \ref{fig1} and Refs.~\cite{GM15,GM16}), one needs to take into account different boundary conditions.
-Indeed, these lead to an additional shift of the Maslov phase in $\delta E$, Eqs.~(\ref{escscl}--\ref{densPO}), for the spheroidal cavity, as compared with the case of the WS potential \cite{BB03,MY11,MA17}, as suggested by the small shift discrepancy of the last two major shells in Fig.~\ref{fig2} ($a-d$).
+Note that in the comparison of the quantum shell correction $\delta E$ for a smooth-edge WS potential (Fig.~\ref{fig2} ($a$) and ($c$)) with the semiclassical result for an infinitely deep spheroidal square-well potential (see Fig.\ \ref{fig1} and Ref.~\refcite{GM15}), one needs to take into account different boundary conditions.
+Indeed, these lead to an additional shift of the Maslov phase \cite{BB03,MY11,MA17} in $\delta E$, Eqs.~(\ref{escscl}--\ref{densPO}), for the spheroidal cavity with respect to the WS potential, as suggested by the small shift discrepancy of the last two major shells in Fig.~\ref{fig2} ($a-d$).
 Another interesting and nontrivial example is the MS structure located, in the $N^{1/3}$ variable, between 4 and 5 for $\eta=1.2$, and between 2.6 and 4.1 for $\eta=2.0$, which has respectively a different SSS in $\delta E$ (see Fig.\ \ref{fig2} $(a)$ or $(c)$) and in $\delta \Theta $ (see Fig.\ \ref{fig2} $(b)$ or $(d)$). \\[ -2.0ex]